top of page

 I previously worked in the civil service for over 7 years, teaching myself photography and visiting gardens in my spare time.
 I entered local, national, and international competitions with varying success and occassionally still like to compete and base my work on my photos.
 After being made redundant in 2013, I decided to re-skill in a career I enjoyed.
 I undertook a variety of craft-related courses at Lincoln Castle's Heritage Skills Centre and The National Centre of Craft & Design.
 I could see the potential in glass fusing but wanted to learn other glass techniques and so after taking a Foundation Diploma in Art & Design and specialising in 3D Design, I decided to study Glass and Ceramics at The University of Sunderland.
 Please see the statement page for information regarding my work.

-I have suffer from a variety of illnesses including chronic pain and fatigue (Fibromyalgia) and with mental and physical health conditions (stress and anxiety), Pulsatile Tinnitus, Arthritis, and have injuries to both of my shoulders.
-This has greatly impacted on my ability to work and concentrate.
-Despite this, I always try to be as self-sufficient as possible and like to be hands on in as many areas of my practice as possible from making to displaying my work.
-I have self-funded my studio renovation and equipment from my entire life savings, restored a lot of my studio myself, and adapted my working practices where possible to try and reduce further injury.
+I have suffer from a variety of issues including chronic pain and fatigue (Fibromyalgia).
+Although this impacts on my abilities sometimes I still try to be as self-sufficient as possible and like to be hands on in as many areas of my practice as possible from making to displaying my work.
+I have self-funded my studio renovation and equipment from my life savings, restored a lot of my studio myself (see my blog), and have adapted my working practices where possible to try and reduce further injury.

-I have set up a dedicated website for smaller gifts related crafts - here.
+I have set up a dedicated website and shop for handcrafted gifts here.

 Hidden Within Plain Sight